 We report our need for seats on flights arranged by other countries, but we cannot offer these seats to Norwegians until we confirm there is room for them on the flight.
 As a result, some time may pass before availability information can be shared.
 We prioritise persons who are ill, travellers with special needs and minors.

-What does it mean that Norway cooperates with the EU to bring its citizens home?
+What does it mean that Norway is cooperating with the EU to bring its citizens home?

 Norway participates in the EU’s Civil Protection Mechanism (UCPM) through the European Economic Area agreement.
 Countries taking part in this coordination mechanism, including Norway, share information on flights that can accommodate nationals of other countries.
 Embassies in the country from which the flight is to depart coordinate with regard to available seats.
-So far Norwegians have been accommodated on extraordinary flights from such countries as Guatemala, Nepal, Peru, Costa Rica, Colombia and the Gambia.
-The Ministry of Foreign Affairs and the embassies are continuously monitoring such opportunities.
+So far Norwegians have been accommodated on extraordinary flights from several continents.

 I am staying abroad.
 What rights do I have to health care?

 Everyone should have a valid travel insurance policy.
 For Norwegian citizens living abroad, health care is subject to a number of different provisions.
-For students, pensioners, employees and posted workers, etc., in and outside the EEA and in Switzerland, Helsenorge.no provides information here: https://helsenorge.no/bo-i-utlandet.
+For students, pensioners, employees and posted workers in and outside the EEA and in Switzerland, helsenorge.no provides information.

 For tourists or for short stays in the EEA and Switzerland, the European Health Insurance Card is available to all members of the Norwegian National Insurance Scheme and normally lasts for three years.
 It entitles holders to the same health-care services as the inhabitants of the host country.
 Valid travel insurance should be maintained in addition to having the health card.

-Emigrated pensioners may to a certain extent also obtain a European Health Insurance Card, but must submit a form to the health authorities in the country of residence:
+Emigrated pensioners may to a certain extent also obtain a European Health Insurance Card, but must submit a form to the health authorities in the country of residence (in Norwegian only).